lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 > Convention:
 > * Names of functions with side effects are verbs.
 >
-> * Names of functions without side effects are nouns.
+> * Names of functions without side effects are nouns or adjectives.
 {: .callout}

 > ## The `->` constructor